-- "Sales price" (Effective through December 31, 2007) applies to the measure subject to sales - tax and means the total amount of consideration, including cash, credit, property, and services, - 15 for which personal property or services are sold, leased, or rented, valued in money, whether - received in money or otherwise, without any deduction for the following: - 17 A. The seller's cost of the property sold;
+- 22 "Sales price" (Effective through December 31, 2007) applies to the measure subject to sales - 23 tax and means the total amount of consideration, including cash, credit, property, and services, - for which personal property or services are sold, leased, or rented, valued in money, whether - 25 received in money or otherwise, without any deduction for the following: - 26 A. The seller's cost of the property sold; - B. The cost of materials used, labor or service cost, interest, losses, all costs of transportation to the seller, all taxes imposed on the seller, and any other expense of the seller;